 Customer satisfaction

-Customer satisfaction is a measure of how well a company’s products or services meet or miss customer expectations.
+Customer satisfaction is a measurement of how well a company’s products or services meet or miss customer expectations.

 Customer satisfaction is at the core of the human-to-brand experience, but is notoriously difficult to measure since it is an emotion.